 Located an hour south of Tampa on Florida’s Gulf Coast, the city of Sarasota boasts white-sand beaches lined with high-rise buildings that overlook calm turquoise ocean waters.
 While it’s known primarily for its pristine beaches, Sarasota has much more to offer.
 There is no shortage of green space in the city, with hiking trails through the Celery Fields wetlands and kayak trips through the mangroves in Ted Sperling Park.
 For a break from the outdoor temperatures, or to dodge a summer storm, head indoors and experience some of the area’s rich history and culture at one of the many galleries or the Ringling Museum and Sarasota Art Museum.
 Sarasota is also a popular pushing-off point for exploring nearby barrier islands like Siesta Key, with its secluded beaches and kayaking coves.

-When is the best time to stay in a vacation rental in Sarasota?
+The best time to stay in a vacation rental in Sarasota

 While there is little variation between average temperatures across the seasons, some activities are more easily enjoyed at specific times of the year.
 Spring in Sarasota offers very little rain and warm temperatures.
 Although the Gulf waters tend to be too chilly to enjoy the many water-related activities that Sarasota has to offer, this is a great time to go fishing, biking, and kayaking.
 As the temperatures heat up for the summer, you can expect more rainfall, as this is considered Sarasota’s rainy season.